[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I'm sorry, Miril: so sorry.
 I doubt that you will ever see him again."

 Her spirit crumpled at that.
-Not ever again see the Starsider man?
-Not ever be warmed in the rays of his presence, not for all the rest of her life?
-Of course she knew how silly it was, to be so overwhelmed by the loss of a bliss which had been hers for only a few hours.
+Not ever again see the Starsider man, not ever be warmed in the rays of his presence, not for all the rest of her life?
+Of course she knew how silly it was to be so overwhelmed by the loss of a bliss which had been hers for only a few hours.

 "But be comforted," added the soft, vast voice of Varramb.
 "Yadon, simply by the news of his presence, has done much for Vlamanor: he has impelled the Noad to take premature action.
-So, if you wish her plan to fail, as I think you do, you must rejoice in the credit which the Starsider deserves."
+So, if you wish her attack-plan to fail, as I think you do, you must rejoice in the credit which the Starsider deserves."

 For she might safely, without breaking her heart, speak with a mere phantom.
 Yes, safely: for she'd not be deceiving herself with an illusion.
-And at the same time, taking all aspects into consideration, it could be said (insofar as the simulation would be an animated summary of the knowledge available about the man and hence a consequence or outcome of his existence) - it could be said that it WOULD after all be some kind of manifestation of him, in a certain sense.
+And taking all aspects into consideration, it could also be said (insofar as the simulation would be an animated summary of the knowledge available about the man and hence a consequence or outcome of his existence) - it could be said that it WOULD after all, in a certain sense, be some kind of manifestation of him.
+Better than nothing...
+Irrational artifice of comfort - but why not?
+It might even be justifiable!
+Something practical might spring therefrom.

-The upper area of the pole lamp began to collect a little oval cloud which winked with sparks.
+The upper area of the pole lamp collected a little oval cloud, which began to wink with sparks.
 This was it: her wish was about to be granted: a production not quite as rapid as the previous simulation, that of the Noad (for these new sparks - perhaps because Yadon was less well known - required a few more seconds to coalesce); nevertheless the holograph was in place before Miril had taken many breaths.
+Claiming more room than the image of Noad Sevret Vaid had done, this one completely hid the upper part of the pole lamp, while the base took on the guise of a pedestal.

 The image smiled down at her.

-The man seemed to speak.
 "Skimmjard, Miril!
 Good to see you again!
 Anything you wish to ask me?"

-"You think so?"
+"You really think so?"

-"Something, anything, that you think up in order to stave off the Noad's insane plan to launch an Impulsion attack upon the City of Mists!"
+"Something, anything, that you may think up in order to stave off the Noad's insane plan to launch an Impulsion attack upon the City of Mists!"

 "You are certain that your Noad is acting foolishly - that to challenge Yr will bring defeat upon Vlamanor?"

-That was an easy one to answer.
-"I know this much history, Varramb: I know that Yr has never been successfully attacked.
+That was an easy one: "I know this much history, Varramb" (she might as well be explicit in addressing the thing): "I know that Yr has never been successfully attacked.
 Never, during all the eras it has haunted the skies of Ooranye, has anyone given battle to the flying city."

 "Ah," the holographic figure nodded.
-"A significant datum - for, doubtless, motive has not been lacking; Yr has behaved inimically on more than one occasion."
+"A significant datum - for, doubtless, motive has not been lacking.
+Yr has behaved inimically on more than one occasion."

 "And with impunity."